marksands/marksands.github.com/_posts/2019-10-12-19-you-should-use-phantom-types.markdown

 We might write a single test with a single assertion, observe a green suite, and call it a day patting ourselves on the back for being good test citizens, or something.

 The human element is still very much present when writing unit tests, and they can never provide as solid of a safety guarantee as compile time feedback.
-In my daily Swift, I have found myself writing much fewer unit tests than when I was using Ruby or Objective-C. Because as it turns out, Swift can provide much of that compile time saftey and guarantee through type safety that unit tests cannot.
+In my daily Swift, I have found myself writing much fewer unit tests than when I was using Ruby or Objective-C. Because as it turns out, Swift can provide much of that compile time safety and guarantee through type safety that unit tests cannot.

 We can expand our unit test by using random `id` values, or adding more tests and assertions, but with the potential for this bug to creep in elsewhere in the code, is it worth it?
 Let's see what happens when we swap out our `Int` type with our Phantom Type.